ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

   - Compact directory chains
   - Maximum depth

+> [!CAUTION]
-> **ℹ️ Was developed just for fun, has not been thoroughly tested!
-May not be suitable for production code 😊**
+> This lib was developed just for fun, and has not been thoroughly tested!
+May not be suitable for production code 😊

 * [Usage](#usage)
 * [Import dependency](#import-dependency)